Staff Report #1

 To All Commissioners

-As set out in their report, KPMG express an unqualified opinion that the financial statements present fairly, in all material respects, the financial position of the Commission as at December 31, 2019 and the results of its operations for the year then ended.
+As set out in their report (see Enclosure II), KPMG express an unqualified opinion that the financial statements present fairly, in all material respects, the financial position of the Commission as at December 31, 2020 and the results of its operations for the year then ended.
 The unqualified opinion of the Commission’s Auditors is a reflection of the quality of the Commission’s systems for financial reporting and control.

 There are four required financial statements to be presented: a statement of financial position; a statement of operations; a statement of changes in net financial assets; and a statement of cash flows.